Protecting your home ownership rights during separation if you were cohabiting

 Your rights to the property, and what you have to do to register them, depend on whereabouts in the UK you live:

-- In Northern Ireland: You may be able to get an ‘occupation order’, but you would need to use a solicitor for this.
-You may also be able to register a caution or ‘Lis pendens’ with the relevant Land and Property Registry if you believe you have an interest in the property.
+- In Northern Ireland: You might be able to get an ‘occupation order’, but you would need to use a solicitor for this.
+You might also be able to register a caution or ‘Lis pendens’ with the relevant Land and Property Registry if you believe you have an interest in the property.
 This will mean the property cannot be sold without you being told.

 - In England or Wales, you can contact Shelter